SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/AboutSwift.rst

 memory is managed automatically, and error handling allows controlled recovery from unexpected failures.
 Swift is also built to be fast.
-Swift code is compiled and to get the most out of modern hardware.
+Swift code is compiled and optimized to get the most out of modern hardware.
 The syntax and standard library have been tuned based on the guiding principle that the obvious way to write your code should also perform the best.